wj3ng/dotfiles/README.md

 Welcome to my dotfiles I use on my Arch Linux laptop.

 These might be a bit messy.
 I try to keep them tidy, but my laziness sometimes gets the better of me.
+Also, some of these configs and scripts are personalized for myself, and might not be useful for anyone else.

+The file structure of this repo is not accurate, so don't try to copy everything directly to your home folder.

 ## Configs present here
 - i3 (i3-gaps-next-git) (windows manager)